Notes on Randomized Algorithms: The method of conditional probabilities

 Recall from §\ref{section-ramsey-numbers} that if $k ≥ 3$, for $n ≤ 2^{k/2}$ there exists a graph with $n$ nodes and no cliques or independent sets of size $k$.
 The proof of this fact is to observe that each subset of $k$ vertices is bad with probability $2^{-k+1}$, and when $\binom{n}{k}2^{-k+1} < 1$, the expected number of bad subsets in $G_{n,1/2}$ is less than $1$, showing that some good graph exists.

-We can turn this into a deterministic $n^{O(\log n)}$ algorithm for finding a Ramsey graph in the worst case when $n = 2^{k/2}$.
+We can turn this into a deterministic $n^{O(\log n)}$ algorithm for finding a $k$-Ramsey graph in the worst case when $n = 2^{k/2}$.
 The trick is to set the edges to be present or absent one at a time, and for each edge, take the value that minimizes the expected number of bad subsets conditioned on the choices so far.
 We can easily calculate the conditional probability that a subset is bad in $O(k)$ time: if it already has both a present and missing edge, it's not bad.
 Otherwise, if we've already set $\ell$ of its edges to the same value, it's bad with probability exactly $2^{-k+\ell}$.
 Summing this over all $O(n^k)$ subsets takes $O(n^k k)$ time per edge, and we have $O(n^2)$ edges, giving $O(n^{k+2} k) = O\left(n^{(2 \lg n + 2 + \lg \lg n)}\right) = n^{O(\log n)}$ time total.

-It's worth mentioning that there are better deterministic constructions in the literature.
-The best construction that I am aware of is given by an algorithm of Barak~\etal~\cite{BarakRSW2006}, which constructs a graph with $k^{\log^c k}$ vertices with no clique or independent set of size $k$ for any fixed $c$.
+It's worth mentioning that there are faster deterministic constructions in the literature.
+The best construction that I am aware of is given by Cohen~\cite{Cohen2019}, which constructs a graph with $n$ vertices and no clique or independent set of size $2^{(\log \log n)^c}$ for a particular constant $c$, in polylogarithnmic time per edge.